-&lt;sup>6 For example, despite efforts by Tom Regan to make his view consistent with the intuitively plausible view that you should sacrifice one dog to save five humans in a lifeboat case, he ultimately fails to do so (1983, 324-25).
+1 For example, despite efforts by Tom Regan to make his view consistent with the intuitively plausible view that you should sacrifice one dog to save five humans in a lifeboat case, he ultimately fails to do so (1983, 324-25).

-(Nozick 1974, 35-42).
+2 (Nozick 1974, 35-42).

-The principal advantage of the hybrid view is that it can explain why it seems (to many people) that it is often easier to justify optimifically harming one animal for the sake of many others than to justify optimifically harming one human for the sake of many others.
+The principal advantage of the hybrid view is that it can explain why it is often easier to justify optimifically harming one animal for the sake of many others than to justify optimifically harming one human for the sake of many others.
 However, in order to secure this advantage, the hybrid view requires there to be some difference between animals and humans that could explain why most animals have uerson status whereas most humans have derson status.
 The bulk of our effort in Chapter 1 is devoted to discussion of a range of the most promising and widely discussed such differences.
-We consider a number of surprisingly promising possibilities here, but we show that none of the proposals are ultimately capable of doing the needed work.
+We consider a number of surprisingly promising possibilities here, but show that none of the proposals are ultimately capable of doing the needed work.

 Further, we observe that the hybrid view is complicated by the fact that our intuitions about some animals suggest that we see them as dersons, not uersons.
 Specifically, we view animals with whom we have special relationships-such as our pet dogs and cats-in a more derson-like than uerson-like way.
-Yet it is difficult to see why such relationships would affect animals' moral status, given that moral status is supposed to depend entirely on an individual's intrinsic properties (McMahan 2005).
+Yet it is difficult to see how such relationships could affect animals' moral status, given that moral status is supposed to depend entirely on an individual's intrinsic properties (McMahan 2005).
 Such observations make hybrid views difficult to defend.
-We conclude that some alternative theory is needed that could capture the intuitions that motivate the hybrid view while avoiding its serious disadvantages.
+We conclude that some alternative theory is needed to capture the intuitions that motivate the hybrid view while avoiding its serious disadvantages.